Testing Weak Lensing Maps With Redshift Surveys: A Subaru Field: Introduction

 Weak lensing maps and redshift surveys are fundamental, complementary tools of modern cosmology.
 A weak lensing map provides a weighted ``picture'' of projected surface mass density; a redshift survey provides a three-dimensional map of the galaxy distribution resolving structures along the line of sight within the broad window ``imaged'' by the lensing map.

-Although galaxies are biased tracers of the mass distribution, comparison of a weak lensing map with a foreground redshift survey covering the appropriate range promises progress in resolving some of the issues limiting cosmological applications of weak lensing.
+Although galaxies are biased tracers of the mass distribution, comparison of a weak lensing map with a foreground redshift survey covering the appropriate range promises progress in resolving some of the issues limiting applications of weak lensing to the identification of mass-selected cluster samples.
 Here we focus on the use of weak lensing for identifying clusters of galaxies.

 This paper is the second in a series comparing massive clusters identified in a dense foreground redshift survey with significant weak lensing map convergence peaks.
 In our first paper (Geller et al. 2010), we compared clusters identified in a Hectospec redshift survey (SHELS: Geller et al. 2005) with a Deep Lens Survey (DLS; Wittman et al. 2001) weak lensing map derived from deep Kitt Peak 4-meter observations.
 Here we describe a Hectospec redshift survey of the GTO2deg$^2$ field where Miyazaki et al. (2002, 2007) used Subaru Telescope observations as the basis for their weak lensing convergence map.
 These two assessments of the efficacy of weak lensing for massive cluster identification provide insights into both the strengths and limitations of the technique.